stevebuk1/pv_opt_app/README.md

 Pv_opt itself is unchanged from the AppDaemon version and so will behave identically.

-<h2>Upgrade Instructions</h2>
+<h2>Upgrading from PV_opt running under AppDaemon</h2>

-If you are currently running PV_opt under AppDaemon, follow this section, otherwise go to Installation Instuctions.
+If you are currently running PV_opt under AppDaemon, follow this section, otherwise go to Installation Instuctions below .

 Make a copy of your config.yaml in /HomeAssistant/AppDaemon/apps/config.config.yaml